zguesmi/blind-assistant/README.md

 ## Usage
-To use the project first insure you have all dependencies installed then run the main python script.
+To use the project first insure that you have all dependencies installed then run the main python script.

     # install dependencies
     $ sudo apt update && sudo apt install -y tesseract-ocr tesseract-ocr-eng python3 python3-pip